CATEGORIES

 So, do you still need an earth rod with PME fault protection?

-• For most modern EV installs – no.
+• Most modern EV installs – no.

-• For TT or non‑PME systems – yes.
+• TT or non-PME systems – yes.